freeCodeCamp/guide/src/pages/articles/miscellaneous/materializecss-framework-as-a-an-alternative-to-bootstrap/index.md

 ---
-title: Materializecss Framework As A An Alternative To Bootstrap
+title: Materializecss Framework As a An Alternative To Bootstrap
 ---
 [MaterializeCSS](http://materializecss.com/) is a modern responsive front-end framework based on google's [Material Design principles](https://www.google.com/design/spec/material-design/introduction.html).